VoltCruelerz/OwlMarble-Magic/setting/Epoch of Cities.md

 # Setting

-- **Time**: The campaign picks up in year 328 of the Epoch of Cities (0 EoC is when campaign 1 ended)
+- **Time**: The campaign picks up in year 332 of the Epoch of Cities
+    - Campaign 1 ended in 0 EoC
+    - Campaign 2 was entirely within 328 EoC
 - **Place**: The campaign is based in the city of Sigil, a torus-shaped floating city in the exact center of the Multiverse on a sub-plane of the Prime Material Plane called The Outlands.
 While in the Outlands.

 ## Epoch of Cities